iamspruce/spruce-indieLogin/README.md

 You don't have to worry about which authorization provider the user used as you will always get the user domain name as response.

-For a more detailed guide on how to implement spruceAuth and the story behind it. please read this article:

 Spruce Emmanuel